-In 1955, he got his first big break Hollywood called him back to play the emotional and complex character, Cal Trask, in East of Eden.
+In 1955, he got his first big Hollywood break.
+He was called back to play the emotional and complex character, Cal Trask, in East of Eden.
 He soon became a celebrated icon of 1950s angst and rebellion.
 Dean improvised most of his performance, which would later earn him an Academy Award nomination for Best Actor.
 Shortly after wrapping his first film, Dean took on his most iconic role.

 James Dean’s short life left a big impact on American culture.
 He brought to life the teenage experience in the 1950s on both the small and silver screens.
 His cool demeanor still resonates today.
-The James Dean Landmarks Trail allows visitors the opportunity to where he was born, significant places in his life and his final resting place.
+The James Dean Landmarks Trail allows visitors the opportunity to visit where he was born, significant places in his life and his final resting place.
 Many James Dean fans make the pilgrimage to Fairmount every September to celebrate his legacy at the James Dean Memorial Service and Remembering James Dean Festival.

 Places to stay when you are visiting the James Dean sites.